JuliaAI/MLJ.jl/docs/src/machines.md

 `old_model` and `old_rows`).
 These lower-level `fit` and `update` methods, which are not ordinarily called directly by the user, dispatch on the model and a view of the data defined by the optional `rows` keyword argument of `fit!` (all rows by default).

+# Warm restarts

-In this way, if a model `update` method has been implemented for the model, calls to `fit!` can avoid redundant calculations for certain kinds of model mutations (eg, increasing the number of epochs in a neural network).
+If a model `update` method has been implemented for the model, calls to `fit!` will avoid redundant calculations for certain kinds of model mutations.
+The main use-case is increasing an iteration parameter, such as the number of epochs in a neural network.
+To test if `SomeIterativeModel` supports this feature, check `iteration_parameter(SomeIterativeModel)` is different from `nothing`.

 ```@example machines
 using MLJ; color_off() # hide